codypearce/piday/README.md

 <img src="https://raw.githubusercontent.com/codypearce/piday/master/assets/images/piday-screenshot1.png" height="350">

+## Features

+* Play: Practice reciting the digits of pi
+* Timed: Try to get as many as digits in the allotted time
+* Quiz: Answer trivia questions about pi
+* Learn: Learn more about pi, its history and role in science and math

 ## Development
 Make sure you have react native installed, android stuido, and have either an emulator or phone ready.